 The Institute for Professional Development is pleased to announce the continuation of a need-based financial award, the

-Chou Family IPD Scholarship, to provide funding for students interested in our certificate programs in Autumn Quarter 2021.
-Applications will be accepted through Aug.
-13, 2021 for this scholarship.
+Chou Family IPD Scholarship, to provide funding for students interested in our certificate programs in Summer Quarter 2022.
+Applications will be accepted through May 26, 2022 for this scholarship.

 Textbooks are a separate purchase to be made by students.
 Students should expect to purchase three to five books, each estimated to cost between $30-$50, throughout the length of the program.
 Some of the textbooks may also be available for online reading via the DePaul library system.